 Finding a lump or getting an abnormal mammogram can be scary.
 At the Undiagnosed Breast Clinic, we have experts who focus only on detecting and accurately diagnosing breast cancer.

-Less than 10% of women who have an abnormal mammogram result are diagnosed with breast cancer.
+Less than 15% of women who attend the clinic are diagnosed with breast cancer.
 Our specialists perform a thorough exam, coordinate appropriate testing including a biopsy if one is needed and discuss available results the same day to reduce anxiety and relieve your stress.

 We provide consultation or second opinion on the following breast health issues: